m-arizaj/LLMs-metrics-catalog/README.md

 ## Repository Structure

 Metrics are organized into folders representing high-level evaluation dimensions (e.g., accuracy, structural quality, robustness, reasoning, human evaluation, etc.).
-Each folder contains conceptual explanations and the documentation for the metrics belonging to that category.
+In the introduction page, there are conceptual explanations for the metrics belonging to that category.

 If you wish to add a metric that does not fit into any existing folder, you may create a new category.
-Make sure the new folder is included in the introduction's folder section describing the conceptual nature of the new evaluation dimension.
+Make sure the new folder is included in the classification framework section of the introduction page, where the conceptual nature of the new evaluation dimension is described.

 ## How to Contribute